ces0157/UDP-and-TCP-things/README.md

 This is just showcasing the basic UDP and TCP assigments I did in my Computer Networks Class.
 TCP Client sends info to TCP server and vice versa.
 The same goes with UDP.

 # Compiling and Running
 First use javac to compile all the files.
-For TCP and UDP server Client Files enter:
+For TCP and UDP Client Files enter:

-java fileName servername number port#
+java fileName servername number_to_be_sent port#

 For TCP and UDP Server enter: